 In Hilary term you work on two projects.
-The marks for which are communicated to the Moderators (first year examiners), who will take them into account.
+The marks for these projects count for 1/11th of your Prelims grade.
 Candidates shall only be deemed to have passed the Preliminary Examination if they have satisfied the Moderators in all five examination papers and the practical assessment.
 Therefore, candidates who do not obtain an overall USM of 40 or above for their projects will be required to resit them.
 Details on submitting your project work will be provided in the course manual and notice to candidates.
+There are also 8 lectures for Computational Mathematics in Hilary term.